Parking Frequently Asked Questions

 The color on your permit designates the lots in which you may park.
 See the Campus parking map

-Refunds are issued in full if you leave the University during the first 2 weeks of the semester.
+Refunds are issued in full during the first 2 weeks of the semester.

 Your permit is a valuable resource and we recommend you keep it secure at all times.
-In the case that your permit is lost, you will need to purchase a replacement.
+In the case that your permit is lost, you will need to purchase a replacement at half price.
 If the prior permit is found to be in use on campus, the vehicle displaying the permit will be booted and fined.